 Brian Statham as the most accurate fast bowler ever.

-Derek Underwood as the most accurate and quickest left arm orthodox bowler, closely followed by Tony Lock.
+Derek Underwood as the most accurate and quickest left-arm orthodox bowler, closely followed by Tony Lock.

 Q: You are known for championing the need to introduce modern methods like video-analysis in cricket coaching.
 How do you think such methods have revolutionized the game?

-Knight: My video coaching in 1970 changed the ability of students to fully understand necessary changes in technique needed to make them better players.
+Knight: My video coaching in 1970 changed the ability of students to fully understand necessary changes in the technique needed to make them better players.
 Players like Allan Border, Steve Waugh, Adam Gilchrist all improved quickly using the video playback system.